Installing the toolbox

 Kubernetes installation

-Follow the usual guide for installing Akamas on Kubernetes, adding the following variables to values file:
+Follow the usual guide for installing Akamas on Kubernetes, adding the following variables to the values file:

 toolbox: